 This Adventure Time dice bag rides in my gaming bag every day, just in case.
 What’s inside?

-Why, it’s a big ol’ pile of Rory’s Story Cubes!
+Why, it’s a big ol’ pile of Rory’s Story Cubes (paid link)!

 I carry these to every game because they’re one of the most useful improv tools in my GMing toolkit.